pnielsen2/online-df/README.md

   <h3 align="center"><a href="https://arxiv.org/abs/2502.06764">Paper</a> | <a href="https://boyuan.space/history-guidance">Website</a> | <a href="https://huggingface.co/spaces/kiwhansong/diffusion-forcing-transformer">HuggingFace Demo</a> | <a href="https://huggingface.co/kiwhansong/DFoT">Pretrained Models</a></h3>
 </p>

-This is the official repository for the paper [**_History-guided Video Diffusion_**](https://arxiv.org/abs/2502.06764).
+This is the official repository for the paper [**_History-Guided Video Diffusion_**](https://arxiv.org/abs/2502.06764).
 We introduce the **Diffusion Forcing Tranformer (DFoT)**, a novel video diffusion model that designed to generate videos conditioned on an arbitrary number of context frames.
 Additionally, we present **History Guidance (HG)**, a family of guidance methods uniquely enabled by DFoT.
 These methods significantly enhance video generation quality, temporal consistency, and motion dynamics, while also unlocking new capabilities such as compositional video generation and the stable rollout of extremely long videos.

 ![teaser](teaser.png)